How can I manually reset the root password on my Linux VM in recovery?

 - To make that environment usable, bind /proc, /sys, and /dev to that environment:

 mount --bind /dev /mnt/vda1/dev

-pwd(present working directory), we'll have / because we're in the root of this environment now.
+pwd(present working directory), you'll have / because you're in the root of this environment now.
 Double check you're still root with

 whoamiand then you can run

 passwdand update the password for the root user.
 It will not ask for the current password.

 exitto leave the environment and go back to the recovery image.
 Unmount binds and disk

 cd /The command cd is there as a reminder to make sure you're not in the directory you're unmounting or it won't unmount.

 - Restart the machine and it should allow you in with the password you've set it to.